Vigil (space mission): Project history

 In the scope of this agreement the two agencies will share data and provide each other with instruments to be embarked on the respective platforms.

+Then a new opportunity arose: ISRO had plans to start a new solar observatory in low earth orbit.
+ESA convinced ISRO to expand the mission to a larger satellite bus, more instruments, and operate it at Lagrange Point L_{1}.
+The Indian Space agency hesitated because it never had operated a spacecraft at L_{1} before.
+ESA supported the necessary software upgrade with trajectories of real ESA spacecraft.
+The Indian spacecraft operating system showed very similar results and was then certified to operate spacecraft at the Lagrange Points.
+In exchange for sharing data, ESA provides ESTRACK service for Aditya-L1, which started in 2023.

 The space segment of the Vigil mission completed the first part of Preliminary Definition (Phase B1) in June 2022.
 On 21 November 2022, ESA issued a Request for Quotation to Airbus Defence and Space Ltd. for the design, development and verification (Phase B2, C and D) of the Vigil Space Segment.
 The Phase B2 activities started in April 2024, with the Preliminary Design Review planned for Q1 2026 and the Critical Design Review in Q1 2028.

 In October 2025, ESA and the South Korean KASA signed a joint statement of intent about potential future sharing of data from Vigil and the KASA's upcoming solar probe mission to the Sun-Earth Lagrange point L4.

+ESOC in Darmstadt will be Missions Operation Centre.
 The development of the Ground Segment, including the Mission Operation Centre and Payload Data Centre, will start in 2027 (TBC), although a series of preparatory activities are currently on going.

 Mission timeline

 Vigil is scheduled to be launched in 2031, followed by 3 years of cruise to L_{5}.
 The mission aims to start quasi-nominal operation as soon as the spacecraft has reached the mid course point on its way to L_{5} (30deg separation from Earth with respect to Sun).
 Nominally from L_{5} for 4.5 years, with a possibility of extension up to 5 additional years.
+The robust design is for a lifespan of more than 20 year.
+The orbit around L5 is stable and can be maintained for decades with no or very little fuel consumption.
+The expectation is that it can get a similar lifespan as SOHO.